Last updated: October 18, 2022

 - Not quarantine.

-- Continue to monitor for symptoms for 10 days from the date of last close contact with the positive person (date of last close contact is day 0).
+- Continue to monitor for symptoms for 10 days from the date of exposure (date of last close contact is day 0).

-- Get tested at least 5 days after the last close contact with the positive person unless tested positive within the previous 90 days.
+- Get tested at least 5 full days after the last exposure.

 - Get a COVID-19 test and stay home if symptoms develop within the 10 days.